XEZ1/Al-Chain-Contracts/frontend/README.md

 ```bash
 docker-compose up --build
 ```
+This will rebuild the backend and send frontend updates to Expo SDK for deployemnt.
+Please bear in mind that if you decide to rebuild the entire project after making changes to the code, you will need to fetch a new QR code from EAS using the EXPO_TOKEN stored in the .env file in the root directory for these changes to be reflected.
-This will rebuild the backend and send frontend updates to Expo SDK for deployemnt alternatively, run the following commands if you don't want to rebuild the entire project:
+Alternatively, run the following commands if you don't want to rebuild the entire project:
 ```
 npx eas-cli update:configure
 npx eas-cli build:configure